 - Obstruction may also occur due to airway reactivity, for which bronchodilators should be used.
 Beta-2-adrenergic agonists, including albuterol and salbutamol, as well as muscarinic receptor antagonists, such as tiotropium, have been shown in animal models to improve pulmonary functioning in smoke inhalation injury as reported by Palmieri et al. and Jankam et al.

-- Usage of steroids, in either inhaled or intravenous form, have not been proven beneficial in clinical studies
+- Usage of steroids, in either inhaled or intravenous form, has not been proven beneficial in clinical studies.

 - Early/prophylactic antibiotic usage is not recommended.
 Patients with inhalation lung injury have been studied and found to have greatly increased rates of pneumonia.
 A study conducted at one institution reported a 4-fold increase in pneumonia for patients with an inhalation injury.
 Therefore, antibiotics should be started promptly when an empiric diagnosis of pneumonia is made.